- About the Murray

 Brookfield Conservation Park

 Nearby is the Brookfield Conservation Park 11km out of town, a dedicated habitat and breeding ground for the southern hairy-nosed wombats that can be seen grazing on the western side of the river.
 You can also see wombats on the Morgan road at dusk coming up from their burrows.
-The park is partly funded by the Chicago Zoological Society.
+The Park is managed by Conservation Volunteers Australia for the South Australian State Government.

 Blanchetown's history is full of quirky stories such as this: the Post Office building was originally intended to be a railway station, but the rail plans changed and no track was ever built.
 Discover more about its history by undertaking the Blanchetown Historical Walk.
 Pick up a copy of the booklet from various outlets in the town.